Ian Happ Player Props: Cubs vs. Mets

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .375 this season while batting .247 with 78 walks and 57 runs scored.

-- Among the qualifying hitters, he ranks 97th in batting average, while his on-base percentage ranks 15th and he is 93rd in slugging.
+- Among the qualified hitters in MLB, he ranks 97th in batting average, 16th in on-base percentage, and 94th in slugging.

+- Happ has picked up a hit in 61.8% of his 110 games this season, with more than one hit in 21.8% of those games.

-- Happ has had at least one RBI in 29.4% of his games this season (32 of 109), with more than one RBI 16 times (14.7%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 29.1% of his games this year, Happ has notched at least one RBI.
+In 16 of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

+- He has scored in 37.3% of his games this year, with more than one run scored in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.